← Back to Case Studies

 Results

-The PPU programme delivered full ECB approval and zero rework:
+The PPU programme delivered full ECB approval and zero rework — six outcomes the steering committee tracked from day one:

 Share this article Share on LinkedIn